-- information about themselves.
-Staff will ensure that they are aware of the circumstances where this would be applicable. - Be aware that behaviour by themselves, those with whom they have a relationship or association, or others in their personal lives (in or out of school or online), may impact on their work with children. - Be aware that if their role is within the scope of the Childcare Act 2006 and they commit a relevant offence that would appear on their DBS certificate or they become disqualified under the Childcare Act 2006, then they must inform their head teacher. - Be aware that they should inform their head teacher of any cautions, convictions or relevant order accrued during their employment, and/or if they are charged with a criminal offence. - Understand that some children, including those with Special Educational Needs or Looked After, may be more vulnerable to abuse. - 'Children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
-This can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - children with SEN and disabilities can be disproportionally impacted by things like bullying without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.'
-(DfE 2016)

-The DfE has provided additional practice guidance 'Safeguarding Disabled Children' DfE 2009.

-- Have access to the school's managing allegations against adults procedures and whistle blowing policy.
-(The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk.) - Have access to What to do if you are worried a child is being abused 2015: Advice for practitioners DfE 2015 - Understand that any indication of failure to follow any of the procedures set out within this policy will led to a formal investigation by the school.
+- Understand that it may be appropriate to discuss with the Head teacher matters outside of work, which may have implications for the safeguarding of children in the workplace.
+This includes information about themselves.
+Staff will ensure that they are aware of the circumstances where this would be applicable. - Report any concerns (including those which might be considered to be low level concerns) without delay about the behaviour of an adult towards a child to the Head Teacher, Designated Safeguarding Lead, Chair of Governors or if required the Local Authority Designated Officer for Allegations against Staff. - Follow the school's policies including this child protection policy and the school's code of conduct for adults and the Guidance for Safer Working Practices for Adults Working with Children (2019) - Understand the circumstances where it may be necessary to 'self-report' incidents where they could have found themselves in a situation which could be misinterpreted, or may appear compromising to others, or if they have behaved in a manner which, on reflection, they consider to fall below the standards set out within the code of conduct for staff. - Be aware that behaviour by themselves, those with whom they have a relationship or association, or others in their personal lives (in or out of school or online), may impact on their work with children. - Be aware that if their role is within the scope of the Childcare Act 2006 and they commit a relevant offence that would appear on their DBS certificate or they become disqualified under the Childcare Act 2006, then they must inform their head teacher. - Be aware that they should inform their head teacher of any cautions, convictions or relevant order accrued during their employment, and/or if they are charged with a criminal offence. - Understand that some children, including those with Special Educational Needs or Looked After, may be more vulnerable to abuse. - 'Children with special educational needs and disabilities (SEND) or certain health conditions can face additional safeguarding challenges.
+This can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.'
+(DFE 2021) - The DFE has provided additional practice guidance 'Safeguarding Disabled Children' DFE 2009. - Have access to the school's managing allegations against adults procedures and whistle blowing policy.
+In addition, the NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
+Staff can call: 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk. - Have access to What to do if you are worried a child is being abused 2015: Advice for practitioners DFE 2015 - Understand that any indication of failure to follow any of the procedures set out within this policy will led to a formal investigation by the school.